YujiaBao/Hawkes-ADR/README.md

 where 0 <= t_1 <= ... <= t_n and m_i in {1,...,numOfVariables}.

-We assume {1,...,numOfOutcomes} to be the indices for the adverse outcomes and {numOfOutcomes+1,...,numOfVariables} to be the idices for the drugs of interest.
+We assume {1,...,numOfOutcomes} to be the indices for the adverse outcomes and {numOfOutcomes+1, ..., numOfVariables} to be the indices for the drugs of interest.

 The Marshfield Clinic EHR data is not publicly available due to patients' privacy.
-We provide an example synthetic data generated from a Poisson autoregressive model.
+We provide a synthetic data generated from a Poisson autoregressive model for illustration.

 ---